Wedding Officiant Frequently Asked Questions

 Do you offer any discounts?

-In addition to our “mini” wedding package for small groups, we offer discounts if either of you is Active Military or First Responder, so be sure to let us know if you qualify for either of these discounts.
-We discount if you’re getting married during the week (M-Th), or during the low season (Nov-Mar).
+In addition to a “mini” wedding package for small groups, we offer discounts if either of you is Active Military or First Responder.
+We also discount if you’re getting married during the week (M-Th), or during the low season (Oct-Mar).
+Be sure to let us know if you qualify for one of these discounts.

 Can I combine discounts?